FlorinAndrei/soundspec/README.md

 ### Analyzing one file at a time

-`soundspec.exe` is for making the spectrum of a single file.
+`soundspec.exe` is for making the spectrum of a one or more files.
 It only works on WAV files.
 Example:

 ```
 soundspec.exe "C:\Users\darkstar\Music\latest hit.wav"